 in PCP, public procurers share the benefits and risks related to the IPRs resulting from the research and development (R&D) with suppliers at market price.
 Suppliers retain IPR ownership rights, while procurers keep some usage and licensing rights.

-PCP can go up to the development, and possibly also the purchase, of the limited volume of first products developed in the PCP.
-However PCP does not cover large scale commercialisation, which is the remit of PPI.
+PCP can go up to the development and the purchase of a limited volume of first products or services developed in the PCP ('limited' because in a services contract like PCP the total value of supplies purchased needs to remain below 50% of the total PCP contract value).
+As R&D cannot include quantity production (large scale production to produce commercial volumes of end-products), PCP does not cover large scale commercialisation.
+The deployment of commercial volumes of end-products is the remit of PPI.
 PCP is thus complementary to Public Procurement of Innovative Solutions (PPI).

 The Commission supports PCP because it enables public procurers and suppliers to:

 - Develop breakthrough innovative solutions for the societal challenges of the future (e.g. in healthcare and well-being, security, clean & efficient energy, climate change)

 - Provide a first customer references for innovative companies